gmac/graphql-stitching-ruby/README.md

 ## Executables

 A [Supergraph](./docs/supergraph.md) will delegate requests to the individual `GraphQL::Schema` classes that composed it.
-You may change this behavior by assigning new executables: these may be `GraphQL::Schema` classes, or objects that responds to `.call` with the following arguments...
+You may change this behavior by assigning new executables: these may be `GraphQL::Schema` classes, or objects that respond to `.call` with the following arguments...

 ```ruby
 class MyExecutable